cfe-lab/CFEIntact/docs/io.md

 ### Field descriptions

-- `seqid`: The identifier for the sequence from which the ORF (Open Reading Frame) is derived.
+- `qseqid`: The identifier for the sequence from which the ORF (Open Reading Frame) is derived.
 - `name`: The name of the gene associated with the ORF.
 - `start`: The start position of the ORF within the query sequence.
 - `end`: The end position of the ORF within the query sequence.